varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 syntax: file,path[,size[,granularity]]

 The file backend stores data in a file on disk.
 The file will be accessed using mmap.

+The path is mandatory.
+If path points to a directory, a temporary file will be created in that directory and immediately unlinked.
+If path points to a non-existing file, the file will be created.

+If size is omitted, and path points to an existing file with a size greater than zero, the size of that file will be used.
+If not, an error is reported.

+Granularity sets the allocation block size.
+Defaults to the system page size or the filesystem block size, whichever is larger.

 persistent (experimental)
 ~~~~~~~~~~~~~~~~~~~~~~~~~